poga/wave_box/README.md

   can_generate_wave :name => "message",
                     :redis => :wave_redis_instance,
+                    # waves with timestamp older than expire will be discarded
                     :expire => 60 * 60 * 24 * 7, # One week
+                    # only store last 20 waves
                     :max_size => 20,
                     :id => :wave_box_id